TurtlewareAU/homelab-docs/Homelab/Tosca 15.0 Dex Walkthroughs/08 - Devops Setup.md

 ## Jenkins Pipeline with Tosca HTTPS

 Below is the pipeline yml required for a Jenkinsfile using the HTTPS connection.
-Here the yml is
+Here the yml is being run on a linux agent

 ```yml
 node {